WHAT IS PRESBYOPIA?

 With time, the eye’s natural lens can become too stiff to focus up close.
 As a result, words and other nearby objects appear blurry.
 The clinical term for this loss of near vision is presbyopia.

 Monovision can be achieved with all of our High Definition Vision® solutions.

-Another way to give someone both distance and near vision is with a Refractive Lens Exchange and a multifocal intraocular lens.
-The Refractive Lens Exchange is the same procedure as modern cataract surgery, the most common surgical procedure in North America.
-Refractive Lens Exchange changes the focusing power of the eye by removing the eye’s natural lens and replacing it with an intraocular lens that can provide good distance vision, good reading vision or both.
-A multifocal intraocular lens has the potential to give excellent distance and reading vision in both eyes.
+Another way to give someone both distance and near vision is with a Refractive Lens Exchange (RLE) and a multifocal intraocular lens.
+Refractive Lens Exchange is the same procedure as modern cataract surgery, the most common surgical procedure in North America.

 The RLE procedure changes the focusing power of the eye by removing the eye’s natural lens and replacing it with an intraocular lens.
 This lens can provide good distance vision, good reading vision, or both.